 Fifty years ago, the eminent psychologist George Miller honored the long history of psychology as an applied field by reminding those listening to his APA presidential address to “give psychology away.”
 Our applied psychology major at Wesleyan is designed to equip students with the skills needed to put their knowledge of the science of behavior and mental processes into practice.
-This begins with a set of core courses that include content courses (social psychology, developmental psychology, abnormal psychology, and ethics) that are commonly used to inform application.
+This begins with a set of core courses that include content courses (social psychology, developmental psychology, psychological disorders, and ethics) that are commonly used to inform application.
 Additional core courses (statistics and behavioral research and assessment) provide students with the ability to understand and explain complex methodological findings.
 Courses across multiple areas of applied psychology (psychology of gender, industrial and organizational psychology, forensic psychology, health psychology, and community psychology) demonstrate the multiple ways in which psychological research can be used to inform and improve outcomes across broad swaths of society.
 Both a course in ethics, along with focused content on ethics, diversity, and culture within the applied courses, encourage students to think critically about the role and impact of applied practice.
 The capstone senior seminar in psychology provides students with additional experience in proposing an evidence-based solution to a societal need of their choosing.

 The goals of the applied psychology major draw from the American Psychological Association’s suggested guidelines for undergraduate majors, with an additional emphasis on applied settings.
-Each of the broad goals shown below, we also include six student learning outcomes (SLOs) that we expect students to be able to meet by the end of their degree.
+Across the broad goals shown below, we also include six student learning outcomes (SLOs) that we expect students to be able to meet by the end of their degree.
 Students who graduate with this major are prepared for professional positions that call for a clear understanding of the role of psychological research in daily life; students who are considering graduate study at the master’s level in applied fields may also find this major and appropriate first step.